UnifiedPush/dart-webpush-encryption/README.md

 # Dart Webpush encryption library

 This library helps facilitate WebPush decryption in Dart.
-If you just want to receive WebPush notifications on Android in your Flutter app this library is NOT for you, check out the dart library [`unifiedpush_webpush`](https://github.com/UnifiedPush/flutter-connector-webpush).
+If you just want to receive WebPush notifications on Android in your Flutter app this library is NOT for you, check out the flutter library [`unifiedpush_webpush`](https://github.com/UnifiedPush/flutter-connector-webpush).
 This is primarily an RFC 8291 (Message Encryption for Web Push) implementation, however, it implements the same basics as RFC 8188 (Encrypted Content-Encoding for HTTP).

 ## Usage